-- En Root Mini Mural Residency - No fees
+En Root Mini Mural Residency - No longer active

 Are there project restrictions?

-Generally, No: While the Featured and Mini Mural residencies have some specific requirements, we created ARC with the purpose of supporting artists: a place to work, experiment, & sabbatical; gain new inspiration in our community; refresh and revitalize the studio practice.
+Generally, No: While the Featured residency has some specific requirements, we created ARC with the purpose of supporting artists: a place to work, experiment, & sabbatical; gain new inspiration in our community; refresh and revitalize the studio practice.

 when will i be notified?